vajitsu/berserk.js/apps/web/pages/docs/getting-started.md

 Welcome to the Jujutsu.js documentation!

-If you're new to Jujutsu.js, we recommend starting with the [learn course](/learn/basics/create-jujutsu-appjs-app).
-The interactive course with quizzes will guide you through everything you need to know to use Jujutsu.js.

 If you have questions about anything related to Jujutsu.js, you're always welcome to ask our community on [GitHub Discussions](https://github.com/vajitsu/jujutsu.js/discussions).

 ## Creating a Discord Application